Experimental Setups

-The setup is recently acquired from Syracuse University Astrophysics and Surface Science Research Laboratory (PI: Prof. Gianfranco Vidali).
-It consists of a main UHV chamber and two 3-stage differently pumped, highly collimated beam lines.
+This setup consists of a main UHV chamber and two 3-stage differently pumped, highly collimated beam lines.
 Each beam line houses a radio-frequency dissociation source that can produce hydrogen or oxygen atoms.
 Reactants (atoms or simple molecules) are deposited onto a cold substrate at cryogenic temperatures, and the reaction products on the surface are detected by a quadrupole mass spectrometer or a Fourier Transform InfraRed (FTIR) spectrometer.
+The setup was acquired from Syracuse University Astrophysics and Surface Science Research Laboratory (PI: Prof. Gianfranco Vidali) in 2020.

 - Two 3-stage highly collimated atomic/molecular beam lines